 CHRIS Inventory Access Fees

 Records searches are conducted on a fee for services basis whether done by the IC staff or in person by a researcher.
-Fees are set forth in a fee rate schedule.
-A Rate Schedule is posted at each Information Center.
+Fees are set forth in the CHRIS IC Fee Structure.
+The Fee Structure is posted at each Information Center.